 This idea of fame is the strongest subtext that this book has, and the only one I could find – after her friend Andy uploads the video of April and the Carl, April becomes an overnight celebrity, with her video gaining millions of views on YouTube.
-This causes her to develop a public persona due to the fact that that the video brings her the fame she never knew she needed.
+This causes her to develop a public persona because the video brings her the fame she never knew she needed.

 Which leads me nicely to my next point – the two major themes.
-This is definitely an “ideas books,” as it deals with the internet age.
-Therefore, the first major theme of the novel is the theme of social media and internet fame, which is proactively explored in Greens book – this makes it a new age story, and involves a number of modern technologies (e.g. Wikipedia, YouTube and Twitter).
+This is definitely an “idea books,” as it deals with the internet age.
+Therefore, the first major theme of the novel is the theme of social media and internet fame, which is proactively explored in Greens book – this makes it a new-age story, and involves several modern technologies (e.g. Wikipedia, YouTube, and Twitter).
 Combined with the sci-fi elements, it suggests that the internet has reached such a strong degree that communication with supposedly extra-terrestrial life only needs a slight extension of the internet.
-As with any large online presence, hate will arise, and one militant group, known as “The Defenders”, claim that the Carl statues represent something that is dangerous and are formidable intruders.
+As with any large online presence, hate will arise, and one militant group, known as “The Defenders”, claim that the Carl statues represent something dangerous and are formidable intruders.

 Which leads me nicely onto the second theme of this book is how our culture deals with the unknown and the uncertainty also plays a key role in this book – this is because of the attention that the Carls bring after the video was uploaded, and Miranda (a material scientist) theories that the Carls are structurally anomalous robots who want to collect materials from Earth for some unknown reason.
 This makes the novel dive deep into the science -fiction genre, and subsequently makes April May a public persona which interests the American government.